hichame-aniter/cicd-k8s-aws/README.md

 Deploy a k8s cluster and cicd pipeline using terraform, ansible on aws

+Prerequisite:

+In bastion machine install the following:

+Terraform
+Ansible
+Kubctl

 Option 1:
 Using run_all.sh (not recommanded unless you know what you are doing)